 No less a personage than Marky Ramone said, “The raunchiness of the production and Dave Davies’ guitar sound were the beginnings of punk.
 When I first heard [All Day and All of the Night] I was like, “Holy shit!”
 John Lydon said, “Ray Davies’ songwriting is stunning.”

 The very first track is a lesser-known Chuck Berry tune, “Beautiful Delilah.”
 Sure it’s raw and of its time.
-But check out this live version with Dave singing and tell me there isn’t some great energy here:
+But tell me there isn’t some great energy here:

 Ray loved Liverpool and the Mersey Sound, not necessarily the Beatles per se.
 His contributions (he wrote six**) were dismissed as “perfunctory Merseybeat-ish pastiches.”
 All the songs, that is, except for one.
 After releasing a cover of “Long Tall Sally,” in February – which went nowhere – in August of 1964 the band released “You Really Got Me.”
 It’s hard to overestimate the impact this song had when it came out.
 But for such a blistering number, the song has the strangest provenance.

 According to Dave, the song was inspired by American saxman Jimmy Giuffre’s song, “The Train and the River.”
 Ray said, “I wanted it to be a jazz‑type tune because that’s what I liked at the time.
 It’s written originally around a sax line.
 Dave ended up playing the sax line in fuzz guitar and it took the song a step further. … I wanted it to be a blues song, like a Leadbelly or a Broonzy song.”